UncleJunVIP/Mortar/README.md

 ## How do I setup Mortar?

-1. Own a TrimUI Brick and have a SD Card with NextUI configured.
+1. Own a TrimUI Brick or Smart Pro and have a SD Card with NextUI configured.
-2. Connect your Brick to a Wi-Fi network.
+2. Connect your device to a Wi-Fi network.
 3. Download the latest Mortar release from this repo.
 4. Unzip the release download.
 5. Edit one of the templates in the [`config_examples`](https://github.com/UncleJunVIP/Mortar.pak/tree/main/resources/config_examples) directory.
 Once done save it as `config.yml` inside the
    `Mortar.pak` directory.
-6. With your Brick powered off, eject the SD Card and connect it to your computer.
+6. With your device powered off, eject the SD Card and connect it to your computer.
 7. Copy the entire Mortar.pak file to `SD_ROOT/Tools/tg5040`.
-8. Reinsert your SD Card into your Brick.
+8. Reinsert your SD Card into your device.
 9. Launch `Mortar` from the `Tools` menu and enjoy!

 ## Configuration Reference